langroud2langford/langroud2langford.github.io/README.md

-If you are interested in setting up something similar to this for yourself, follow the links below.
+If you are interested in setting up something similar to this for yourself, follow the [link](https://github.com/amitmerchant1990/reverie)

 ---